COMFORTABLE AND RELAXED CARE HOME FACILITIES

 “The service provided meals, in sufficient quantity that were nutritious and well balanced.
 People were offered hot drinks and snacks throughout the day.
 Staff knew about people’s dietary preferences and restrictions“

-We, at Birchwood, are lucky to have attracted individuals for whom caring is a vocation, not a necessity, who have chosen to work in an environment where they can make a really positive difference to the quality of the lives of the people they are looking after.
+At Birchwood, we are lucky to have attracted individuals for whom caring is a vocation, not a necessity, who have chosen to work in an environment where they can make a really positive difference to the quality of the lives of the people they are looking after.
 Their motivation means we can rely on our staff to use their initiative to deliver truly personalised care, responding to the residents’ individual needs as they arise.

 All of our staff have NVQ Levels 2 or 3 in health and social care or are studying towards the qualifications.
 As an employer, we have achieved Investors In People status, and we pay above the minimum wage to make sure we attract and retain the best staff.